 Using Root Cause Analysis After a Cybersecurity Incident

 There were 1,579 breaches reported in the U.S. in 2017, according to the Identity Theft Resource Center (ITRC).
 This represented a 44.7 percent increase over incidents reported for 2016.
-Your enterprise might be next, so it’s important to learn about incident response, including a Root Cause Analysis.
+Your enterprise might be next.
+It’s important to learn about incident response, including a root cause analysis.

 Using Root Cause Analysis to Get to the Bottom of the Problem

 Trying to make good cybersecurity decisions without sufficient information is a recipe for failure.
 A vital tool for proper incident response is Root Cause Analysis.
 According to the National Institute of Standards and Technology, enterprises must not only understand individual vulnerabilities but what ultimately causes them:

 Vulnerability identification can be accomplished at a per-individual weakness/deficiency level or at a root-cause level.
 When selecting between approaches, organizations consider whether the overall objective is identifying each specific instance or symptom of a problem or understanding the underlying root causes of problems.
 Understanding specific exploitable weaknesses or deficiencies is helpful when problems are first identified or when quick fixes are required.
 This specific understanding also provides organizations with necessary sources of information for eventually diagnosing potential root causes of problems, especially those problems that are systemic in nature.

 Data Breach Analysis Step 1: Creating a Cause Map

 When an event occurs, the organization should start its data breach analysis by creating a cause map.
 This connects individual cause and effect relationships to reveal the root cause of the incident.

 At a high level, the cause map helps to create a visual representation of the event by determining the following:

 - Why it happened